Espadaaah/Obsidian/002 - School/001 - Network/001.4 - Topologias de redes/Topologias de redes.md

 ### Mesh Parcial
 - The partial mesh is more practical as compared to the full mesh.
 In a partially connected mesh, all the nodes aren't necessary to be connected with one another during a network.
 Peripheral networks are connected using partial mesh topology.

+### Applications of Mesh Topology

+Below mentioned are some of the applications of Mesh Topology:

+- ***Wireless Networks:*** Many homes and small office spaces uses Mesh Wifi System for better internet coverage and connectivity.
+- ***Industrial and Manufacturing Networks:*** Many industries uses mesh topology to control machinery, ensuring better productivity.
+- ***Smart Homes:** Some advanced homes also use mesh topology for connecting home appliances like smart lights, security systems, etc.
+- ***Military Communication:*** Mesh Topology are used in Military Purposes as if one connection fails, then there is always a chance of another connection.

 ---
 ## Hibrida / Combinada